joshuasommerfeld/klaxons-at-dawn/README.md

 ## Checks

-If something would be non-trivial, then the player character needs to roll the dice.
+If something would be non-trivial for any character to achieve, then the active player needs to roll the dice to determine whether their character succeeds or fails.
 This could be for anything, like killing zombies, obtaining helpful gear, convincing people, tricking people etc.

 When a character makes a check, they: